-Markets rose again this week as several indicators returned better-than-expected economic data.
-U.S. states have continued to permit further non-essential business openings in spite of Covid-19, helping to support broader optimism.
+Markets climbed again this week as several indicators returned better-than-expected economic data.
+U.S. states have continued to permit further non-essential business openings in spite of Covid-19.
+Helping to support broader optimism.
 Equities finished the week up after durable goods orders beat expectations.
 Financials led the S&P sectors this week, finishing ahead of industrials and real estate to round out the strongest sectors.
-Analysts will likely continue to observe production and consumption adjustments made by market participants closely as shutdowns wind down.
+Analysts will likely continue to observe production and consumption adjustments made by market participants closely.
+As shutdowns wind down.
 Tensions with China continue to be an unknown and will likely remain in focus.
-Unemployment is likely to remain elevated for several more weeks, but economic activity is likely to continue its slow and steady return to normal in the coming weeks and months.
+Unemployment is likely to remain elevated for several more weeks.
+However, economic activity is likely to continue its slow and steady return to normal in he coming weeks and months.
 U.S. Covid-19 cases are on the decline which will continue to help recovery efforts.

 Markets rose this week, with all major equity indices bringing positive returns.
 Fears concerning global stability and health are an unexpected factor in asset values, and the recent volatility serves as a great reminder of why it is so important to remain committed to a long-term plan and maintain a well-diversified portfolio.
 When stocks were struggling to gain traction last month, other asset classes such as gold, REITs, and US Treasury bonds proved to be more stable.
 Flashy news headlines can make it tempting to make knee-jerk decisions, but sticking to a strategy and maintaining a portfolio consistent with your goals and risk tolerance can lead to smoother returns and a better probability for long-term success.